Saturday, April 11, 2026

 Considering his body of work - negative roles like Humraaz, intense performances in Drishyam, patriotic films such as Border, and softer roles in Taal and Dil Chahta Hai - this portrayal does not rank among his best.
 The character may appear dangerous on paper, but that impact doesn’t fully translate on screen.

 What troubled me most was how the film quietly fuels hatred in the name of nationalism.
-It doesn’t rely on loud slogans, but it constantly pushes an us versus them narrative through its visuals and storytelling.
+It doesn’t rely on loud slogans, but it constantly pushes an Us versus Them narrative through its visuals and storytelling.
 The emotions are engineered to provoke rather than to reflect, and that subtle manipulation is where Dhurandar completely lost me.

 Films like Roja (not a spy movie), Raazi, Mission Majnu, or even Kamal Haasan’s not so greatly made Vishwaroopam ( all espionage thrillers) manage to evoke patriotism without political chest-thumping.
 The love for the country in those movies feels organic and sincere.
 In contrast, Dhurandar often feels like a platform to glorify the present while discrediting the past, a framing that felt simplistic and immature.